 A Cocktail Herb Garden

 When it comes to cocktails, most people probably focus on the alcohol that goes into them.
 While alcohol is one of the major components in cocktails, you can take yours to the next level by adding various ingredients.
-After all, anyone can buy some liquor from the store if they have an id from fakeYourDrank.com, but it takes some creativity to make a beautiful cocktail.
+It takes some creativity to make a beautiful cocktail.
 Things such as garnishes, rims adornments, herb infused syrups, and bitters can dramatically change the taste and flavor of a cocktail.
 However, herbs remain the most underrated when it comes to mixing cocktails.
 The good news is that you don’t have to be a connoisseur of drinks to come up with a great herbed cocktail or mocktail drink.
 Here are some of the herbs you can add to cocktails and how to go about it.
 Read below for the best herbs for cocktails to grow in your garden!

 Cool and refreshing, mint is one of the most commonly used herbs for cocktails.
 It’s soft, sweet and creamy, with a tinge of lemon, making it a great addition to cocktails.
 You can blend it with lavender for a floral accent, or lemon mints to give the drink a citrus taste.
 Lightly crush the delicate leaves into mojitos and juleps to release their oils.
 You can also pair perennial mint with berries, melons, gingers, and peaches.
 When added as a syrup, this combination gives any cocktail a sweet kick.